First to Finish

 Academic Standing: This is based on a student’s cumulative GPA.
 GPA is considered in “Good Standing” when 2.0 or higher.

 Course Catalog: The catalog is a resource to find detailed information on programs offered at TCC.

 Credit Hour: A credit hour is equivalent to 1 hour of class time per week.
 The average number of credit hours per course is 3, though some maybe a little more or less.

 Cumulative GPA: This is a student’s overall GPA, including all attempted courses.

-Degree Map: This is a semester by semester list of courses required for a certain degree.
+Program Map: This is a semester-by-semester list of courses required for a certain degree.
 It is a guideline for staying on the right track for a specified major.

 FAFSA: The Free Application for Federal Student Aid (FAFSA) is a form you must fill out every year if you wish to receive any financial aid or scholarships.